Generative AI Tools | AI Competency Centre

 Free version: all users Pro: pilot participants only |

-This guide details each AI platform available at Oxford, helping you choose the right tool for your specific needs.
+This guide details each AI platform available at Oxford, helping you choose the right tool for your specific needs, as well as how to access each of these.

 ChatGPT Edu is Oxford's enterprise version of OpenAI's leading AI model, designed for sophisticated reasoning, content creation, and analysis.